dustinpfister/blog_posts/_posts/threejs-box3.md

 layout: post
 categories: three.js
 id: 985
-updated: 2023-05-23 10:19:24
+updated: 2023-05-23 10:29:07
-version: 1.26
+version: 1.27
 ---

 The [box3 class in the javaScript library known as threejs](https://threejs.org/docs/#api/en/math/Box3) is a way to create a box in the from of a min and max values in the form of [vector3 class objects](https://threejs.org/docs/#api/en/math/Vector3).
 This Box can then be used for things like getting another Vector3 instance that is the size of the box.
-This size vector3 can then be used for things like setting the position of an object based on the state of the size vector3.
-There is also doing things like creating a whole other Box3 object and then using that as a way to set the scale of another object.
+This size vector3 can then be used for things like setting the scale of a mesh object to the size vector.
+There are just about all kinds of other usfule use case examples of the Box3 class beyond that of course but one still does have to start somewhere.

-The box3 class will have lots of other use case examples that will come up now and then such as having two box objects and finding out if they overlay or not which is another major use case example for sure.
-So in this post I will be taking a look at a few examples of this box3 class for sure to help get a sense of what this class is all about.
+With that said in this post I will be starting out with a number of examples that have to do with typical use cases of this Box3 class.

 <!-- more -->